bd-j/prospector/doc/dataformat.rst

 ``"phot_mask"``
     Like ``"mask"``, a boolean array, used to mask the photometric data during the likelihood calculation.
+    Elements with ``False`` values are ignored in the likelihood calculation.

 If you do not have spectral or photometric data, set ``"wavelength": None`` or ``"maggies": None`` respectively.
 Feel free to add keys that store other metadata, these will be stored on output.